How to Install an Exterior Door

 Time Required: Over 1 day

-Replacing an exterior door is an effective way to update one of the key features of your home’s appearance.
+By learning how to install an exterior door, you effectively update one of the key features of your home’s appearance.
 This guide reviews how to install an entry door, including how to remove the old door, position the new one and update such hardware as the hinges and door knob.

-- Before you replace a front door, you must prepare the rough opening of the door, if necessary, and remove the new door and frame from their packaging.
+The first step you need to accomplish before you learn how to install an exterior door is that you must prepare the rough opening of the door, if necessary, and remove the new door and frame from their packaging.

 - Leave the retaining brackets in place that hold the door closed while you’re working on it.